The selection criteria used to assess GovTech Catalyst funding applications.

 - funding for research and development services contracts for the winning bidders

-- costs of external experts or assessors for phase 1 (the challenge owner and the Government Digital Service will evaluate phase 2)
+- costs of external experts or assessors for phase 1 (the public sector body and the Government Digital Service will evaluate phase 2)

 - internal staff costs